 - Alpather Lake in August – Lush green all around and a sight to behold.
 Another great time to trek here.

 - Alpather Lake in September – Same as August

 - Alpather Lake in October – Winter will start to settle in and it can snow here anytime.

 - Alpather Lake in November – The lake would start to freeze and there will be occasional snowfall in the region.

 - Alpather Lake in December – The entire area will start to turn white and lake would be partially frozen.

-And I think that pretty much covers all that you need to know about trekking to Alpather Lake.
+Again, If you want to see a visual presentation of this route guide, please see the forum post Alpather Lake Trek Guide where I have posted some pictures of the trek.
+I think that pretty much covers all that you need to know about trekking to Alpather Lake.
 I hope the information above was of help.
 Please do take a look at the Forum Thread to understand the trek route better visually.
 If you have any other questions; please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.